 GTM Research Reserve: Guided Exploration Hike(904) 380-8600

-On Saturday, September 3, 2022, the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) will host a Guided Exploration Hike.
+On the first Saturday of every month, the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) will host a Guided Exploration Hike.

 During the hike, guests learn about the cultural history of the Guana Peninsula, as well as the natural biodiversity of the research reserve.

 A GTM naturalist will lead the hike and discuss the peninsula's 5,000 years of human history, including how Native Americans made use of the estuarine resources, what European plantation life was like, and current efforts to save the estuary's resources.